Technius/simpl/README.md

 To compile, run `stack build`.
 When developing, use the `--fast` flag.
 A `test.sh` script is provided to quickly test compilation.

+## Usage

+The SimPL runtime currently uses the [`boehm-gc`](https://github.com/ivmai/bdwgc) garbage collector to handle heap allocations.
+When linking object files created by `simplc`, make sure that you link `libgc` as well.

 ## License

 Copyright 2018-2019 Bryan Tan ("Technius")